 Day 5: Day Trips from Dubai

 As an extension to Day 4, we take our venture for nature further, beyond the cities to deserts and mountains.
-After 4 days in the pulsating ambience of Dubai, today, after a hearty breakfast, leave the glistening modern city behind and head east.
-Choose either to take a day trip to Hatta Wadi or zoom off to the Dubai deserts to spend some time amid nature’s tranquil beauty.
+After 4 days immersing yourself in Dubai’s pulsating energy, today, after a hearty breakfast, leave the modern glistening city behind and head east.
+Choose to take a day trip to Hatta Wadi or zoom off to the Dubai deserts to spend some time amid nature’s tranquil beauty. Â

 Hatta Wadi

 A mountainous haven in Hajar mountains, teeming with jade lakes and dramatic, rugged cliffs ideal for outdoor thrills.
-You can go kayaking, hiking or simply stroll around enjoying the serene scenery and visit Hatta Heritage Village.
+You can go kayaking, hiking or simply stroll around enjoying the serene scenery and visiting Hatta Heritage Village.

 OR